Ender-Wang/Dynamic-Wallpaper-Interpolator/README.md

     image_3_0.png
    ```

+## Create Dynamic Wallpaper

+Use [Equinox](https://github.com/rlxone/Equinox) created by [rlxone](https://github.com/rlxone) to create dynamic wallpapers from the interpolated images.

 ## Contributing

 Feel free to fork the repository and make a pull request if you have improvements or fixes.